-UNDER YOUR SKIN – APPLICATIONS OF MICROPIGMENTATION
+UNDER YOUR SKIN – PERMANENT MAKEUP AND THE DIFFERENT APPLICATIONS OF MICROPIGMENTATION

 Micropigmentation summarizes various types of treatments, but all have one thing in common: needles are used to apply color to the second skin layer.